thalium/thalium.github.io/www/content/posts/fuzzing-microsoft-rdp-client-using-virtual-channels.md

 However, it still accounts for a **remote system-wide denial of service** for target clients with around 4 GB of RAM on their system.

-## Remote Memory Leak in &lt;redacted&gt;
+### Remote Heap Leak / ASLR Leak in RDPDR

-This vulnerability was assigned [**CVE-2021-38665**](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-38665) and will be covered in depth in a dedicated article to be published soon.
-Please stay around to read it!
-## Remote Code Execution in &lt;redacted&gt;
+This vulnerability resides in RDPDR's *Printer* sub-protocol.
+It was assigned [**CVE-2021-38665**](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-38665).

+I covered it in depth in a dedicated article: [**Remote ASLR Leak in Microsoft's RDP Client through Printer Cache Registry**](/posts/leaking-aslr-through-rdp-printer-cache-registry/).

+If you haven't already, check it out now (or after having finished reading this article)!

+### Deserialization Bug / Heap Corruption in RDPDR

-This vulnerability was assigned [**CVE-2021-38666**](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-38665).
-Likewise, it will be covered in depth in a dedicated article to be published soon.
+This vulnerability resides in RDPDR's *Smart Card* sub-protocol.
+It was assigned [**CVE-2021-38666**](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-38666).

+Likewise, I covered it in depth in a dedicated article: [**Remote Deserialization Bug in Microsoft's RDP Client through Smart Card Extension**](/posts/deserialization-bug-through-rdp-smart-card-extension/).

 # Conclusion